os-chip-design/chip-design-intro/01_intro.md

   - Framework for Verilog RTL synthesis
   - Originally developed by Clifford Wolf as a BSc project at TU Wien
   - Converts RTL designs into gate-level netlists
-  - Supports Verilog-2005 and SystemVerilog
+  - Supports Verilog-2005 and (some) SystemVerilog
-  - Includes optimization and formal verification.
+  - Includes optimization and formal verification
-  - ASIC and FPGA synthesis.
+  - ASIC and FPGA synthesis
-  - Educational and research projects.
+  - Educational and research projects
-  - Part of the OpenROAD project.
+  - Part of the OpenROAD project

 ## Getting Started with Yosys
 - **Installation**: